tinne26/mipix/docs/ups-vs-tps.md

 - Tick-rate independent means that no matter what tick rate or UPS you set, the result will be perceptually the same.
 This is usually guaranteed with default [`Tracker`](https://pkg.go.dev/github.com/tinne26/mipix/tracker#Tracker) implementations.
 This is generally only recommended for visuals, not game logic.
 - Update-rate independent is a less strict promise, as changing the total amount of ticks per second will change the results too.
 This is used with [`Shaker`](https://pkg.go.dev/github.com/tinne26/mipix/shaker#Shaker) and [`Zoomer`](https://pkg.go.dev/github.com/tinne26/mipix/zoomer#Zoomer), as they use tick-based transitions.

+> [!CAUTION]
-> Caution: in practice, the precision of many algorithms depends on the number of iterations it simulates.
+> In practice, the precision of many algorithms depends on the number of iterations it simulates.
 For very high simulation rates, results would typically converge with a high degree of accuracy, but... if you use 30UPS, some things might not go so smoothly.
 It's always advisable to test all your configurations.

 ## Summary and conclusions